New Orleans Medical Malpractice Attorney

 Louisiana’s Patient Compensation Fund automatically covers all public hospitals and associated healthcare workers.
 It also covers private “qualified healthcare providers” who can become members of the Fund if they meet certain requirements.
-Louisiana law caps medical malpractice damages for healthcare providers who are members of the Fund to $100,000 plus interest per patience per incident.
+Louisiana law caps medical malpractice damages for healthcare providers who are members of the Fund to $100,000 plus interest per patient per incident.
 Awards over that amount are paid directly by the Fund.
 Total medical malpractice damages in Louisiana are capped at $500,000 plus the cost of any future medical expenses.
 The PCF pays for future medical expenses directly, as they occur.

 The statute of limitations for filing a medical malpractice claim in Louisiana court is one year from the date of the malpractice, or within one year of the “discovery of harm.”
-So for example, a doctor may have prescribed you a combination of medications known to cause liver damage, but you might not discover that damage until months later.
+So, for example, a doctor may have prescribed you a combination of medications known to cause liver damage, but you might not discover that damage until months later.
 In Louisiana, all medical claims must be filed within three years of the date of the injury or malpractice, regardless of when they are discovered.
 In general, surviving family members have one year to file a wrongful death case in Louisiana.

 Before filing a medical malpractice suit in Louisiana, victims of medical malpractice must submit a written request to the Patient Compensation Fund for the review of the case by a group of experts.
 The request details the events, injuries, and allegations of the case.
-The Fund reviews the request and notifies the victim if the offending doctor a “qualified healthcare providers” covered by the Fund, and if a panel will be convened to review the case.
+The Fund reviews the request and notifies the victim if the offending doctor is a “qualified healthcare provider” covered by the Fund and if a panel will be convened to review the case.
 If so, a panel of three doctors and one attorney (the attorney serves only as an advisor) is convened to review the case.
 The doctors on the panel are charged with determining whether the evidence supports the conclusion that malpractice occurred, and whether that malpractice caused the injuries in question.
 The panel’s report is considered medical expert testimony.
 Panel reports are admissible evidence at trial and can be used in alternative dispute resolution, and any party may call any member of the panel as a witness.

 If your case goes to trial, Louisiana law gives individual judges wide discretion to interpret statutes and decide medical malpractice awards.
 Regardless of how your case is resolved, don’t try to navigate the complex medical malpractice system alone.
 If you or a loved one has been injured by medical error or negligence, you owe it to your family to speak with a skilled Louisiana medical malpractice attorney right away.

-Medical Malpractice And Birth Injuries In Louisiana
+Medical Malpractice and Birth Injuries in Louisiana

-Birth injuries can include:
+Common birth injuries include:

-- 2. Brain Injuries caused by oxygen deprivation
+Brain Injuries caused by oxygen deprivation

-- 8. Subarachnoid or intracranial hemorrhage
+Subarachnoid or intracranial hemorrhage

 What To Do If You Suspect Medical Error

 Medical error or negligence is not always obvious, and healthcare providers very rarely admit an error that may have caused harm.
 A hospital or medical group may actively work to correct an error its staff made without ever letting you know something went wrong.
-Or if an obvious error takes place, the physician, facility or their insurance company may pressure a patient or legal guardian to sign a hasty settlement.
+Or if an obvious error takes place, the physician, facility, or insurance company may pressure a patient or legal guardian to sign a hasty settlement.

-If you witness, learn about, or suspect medical malpractice that has caused you or a loved one harm
+If you witness, learn about or suspect medical malpractice that has caused you or a loved one harm: